GreedyGame/greedygame-docs/docs/android.md

 **Follow the below steps to create an Ad Unit ID.**

 * Goto **<a target="_blank" rel="noopener noreferrer" href="https://integration-v2.greedygame.com">Integration Panel</a>**
-* Select an App you have created previously.
+* Select an App you want to integrate with.
 * Click on **`Create Unit`** inside the **`Ad units in app`** Card.
 * Enter all the fields and click **`Save`**.